Armenia recently saw it´s first Craft Beer Brewery opening its doors in its capital Yerevan.

 While Brandy has long been the most popular drink among locals things are now changing with Dargett.

-There was 18 local-brewed craft beers on tap during my visit.
+There were 18 local-brewed craft beers on tap during my visit.
 All brewed right there in the basement, there are big glass windows where you can have a look, so are you sure to find a few beers you can drink.
-They even have specialty beers made from local Apricot, one of Armenia’s main exports.
+They even have speciality beers made from local Apricot, one of Armenia’s main exports.

 If you can´t find a beer you like here (you should you stay home), they also have quite a few imported Belgium beers here.